Why do cats fight?

 How to reduce the risk of cats fighting

 - Desexing all cats goes a long way to reducing fighting among cats.
 Entire cats are considerably more territorial.
-That’s not to say that desexed cats don’t fight at all, they do, but desexing cats will certainly reduce the incidence of fighting.
+That’s not to say that desexed cats don’t fight at all, they do, but desexing cats will undoubtedly reduce the incidence of fighting.

 - Don’t have too many cats.
-The more cats you have, the greater the chances of fighting among cats.
+The more cats you have, the higher the chances of fighting among cats.

 - If you have one cat and plan to get a second, seriously consider getting one of the opposite genders.
 If you already have an alpha cat, it is easier to introduce a kitten to the house than an adult cat as younger cats will be less of a threat to the already established cat in the household.